 Don’t underestimate the size of Melbourne, Australia.
 Travelers may only stick to Central Business District and its surrounding neighborhoods—but the city extends so much further than that, stretching around Port Phillip Bay for 3,857-square miles.

 Melbourne is kind of like New York City, in a geographical sense, because a lot of Melburnians live in the outer suburbs and travel into the city for work.
 The daily commute isn’t ideal by car, so people in the city opt to use the Public Transport Victoria train, tram, and bus system instead.
-Eighteen regular service train lines run north, south, east, and west into and out of the city.
+Sixteen regular service train lines run north, south, east, and west into and out of the city.
 It’s an impressive and efficient system for such a big city.

 Here’s what you should know about getting around Melbourne.